Cofinal morphism of polynomial monads and double delooping: Turchin-Dwyer-Hess delooping theorem

 The assumption that $y$ is fibrant can be dropped since $W_\mathfrak{b}$ preserves weak equivalences.
 Also, if $x$ is a cofibrant replacement of the terminal object, $H_\mathfrak{b}(x)$ is contractible since $H_\mathfrak{b}$ is left cofinal.
 Let $1$ be the terminal object in $\mathcal{B}$ and again in $\Phi^\circ(1)$, abusing notations.
 The unique map $\mathfrak{b} \to 1$ is a weak equivalence, so it induces a Quillen equivalence between the categories of simplicial presheaves $\Phi^\circ(\mathfrak{b})$ and $\Phi^\circ(1)$.
 Therefore, putting together the weak equivalences \ref{we1}, \ref{we2} and \ref{we3}, we get, for a multiplicative operad $\mathcal{O}$ such that $\mathcal{O}_0$ and $\mathcal{O}_1$ are contractible, a weak equivalence

 According to Lemma \ref{theoremequivalenceweakbimodules}, $\Phi^\circ(1)$ is equivalent to the category of infinitesimal $Ass$-bimodules in the classical sense, which is in turn equivalent to the category cosimplicial objects \cite[Lemma 4.2]{turchincosimplicial}.
-This concludes the proof. \end{proof}
+This concludes the proof. \epf

 {\bf Acknowledgements.} I wish to express my gratitude to Michael Batanin and Steve Lack for many useful discussions, and Victor Turchin, Marcy Robertson and Boris Shoikhet for reading, commenting and giving me feedback on my PhD thesis.
+I also would like to thank the anonymous referee for their remarks and suggestions of improvement.